The How Thermometer Gun Works (Check Better)

 Lens

-The infrared radiation from the object or person is focused on the infrared sensor through a lens.
+Infrared radiation from the object or person is focused onto the infrared sensor through a lens.

 Detector

-The infrared sensor detects the intensity of the infrared radiation, which is directly related to the object’s or person’s temperature.
+The infrared sensor detects the intensity of the infrared radiation, which is directly related to the object’s temperature

 The infrared radiation intensity is then converted into an electrical signal.